PythonistaGuild/Swish/docs/websocket/payloads.md

 }
 ```

-- `guild_id`: The id of the guild player you want to destroy.
+- `guild_id`: The id of the player you want to destroy.

 ## play